-Sole Supports for Naples, FL Chiropractic Patients
+Sole Supports – Naples, FL

 The foot consists of 26 individual bones, as well as countless joints that all have to work together in perfect harmony.
-When this is happening, people can accomplish all sorts of amazing things with their feet that not only ensure pain-free health, but also benefit parts of the body further up, such as knees, ankles, and even the spine.
+When this is happening, people can accomplish all sorts of amazing things with their feet that not only ensure pain-free health but also benefit parts of the body further up, such as knees, ankles, and even the spine.
 As your feet carry you around, they absorb the shock as the heel hits the floor, alter their natural shape when the terrain is varied, and create a firm lever to advance you on your path.

 Your foot has two basic states: arch up and arch down.
 Arch down occurs when the foot unwinds after the heel has reached the ground; the arch then does a free fall because of the natural force of gravity.
 Next, the arch up state follows, crafting the foot into a rigid lever as it pushes off reliably.
-To accomplish this, the foot must wind up again on the inside and create a stiffness; if the arch doesn’t come up as it’s supposed to, the person would have to move themselves forward with an overly “mushy” foot.
+To accomplish this, the foot must wind up again on the inside and become stiff; if the arch doesn’t come up as it’s supposed to, the person would have to move themselves forward with an overly “mushy” foot.
 This forces the muscles to work harder and is a common source of foot pain and other deformities, including bunions, metatarsalgia, and plantar fasciitis.

 In turn, the arch down state is also very important because it absorbs the shock of the impact and can adjust to ground surfaces that are noticeably uneven.
 However, when the action is overdone, the arch simply can’t go up once more.
 Nearly 90% of people are unable to propel the foot up enough for normal function, and over time, this results in a gradual unwinding and a flatter arch that’s exacerbated by weight and age.
 There was a time where people tried to help correct the problem of flat feet by creating platforms that would hold up the arches; however, these were typically constructed of steel, wood, and leather, which all left the wearer feeling like they were walking on rocks.
 If the discomfort couldn’t be tolerated, there was no point to the correction.

-Today, the most common way to aid the flat foot is by providing a combination of wedges and cushions that try to control it.
+Today, the most common way to aid a flat foot is by providing a combination of wedges and cushions that try to control it.
 However, most have overly minimal or undersized arches.
 That’s why many studies show that the typical custom orthotic is no different than something you could buy off the shelf at the local store.
 However, Dr. Wills is happy to offer a much-improved alternative: Sole Supports.